20 Things To Do with Kids on Boston's South Shore in Winter

 3. Learn at Little Seeds—Plainville

 The whole family will love this open playspace with the coffee and tea bar, extensive play and class offerings, boutique shopping and friendly staff.
-Drop in for a visit and check out a full review here: Little Seeds.
+The playspace is open for drop in with a reservation and available to book for private play.
+Check out a full review here: Little Seeds.

 4. Read, play and shop at the Barnes & Noble—Hingham

-Not only do they offer a variety of story times throughout the week, there is a play table in the middle of the toy section and a stage in the children’s book section.
+Not only does this location offer variety of story times throughout the week, but there is also a play table in the middle of the toy section and a stage in the children’s book section.
 Plan on spending at least an hour here.

 Don’t miss the waterfront and even take a ferry!
-Grab lunch at the famous Wahlburgers, enjoy walking along the docks, seeing the boats, and learning the story of this historic shipyard.
+Grab lunch at the famous Wahlburgers and then enjoy walking along the docks, seeing the boats, and learning the story of this historic shipyard.

-Kids get to use crayons to check off what they want on their own clipboard complete with a container of crayons and drawing book.
+Kids get to check off what they want on their own clipboard complete with a container of crayons and drawing book.
 Pick a protein, veggie, and dessert!